micahmo/WgServerforWindows/README.md

 Here you can configure the client(s).
 The Address can be entered manually or calculated based on the server's network range.
 For example, if the server's network is `10.253.0.0/24`, the client config can determine that `10.253.0.2` is a valid address.
 Note that the first address in the range (in this case, `10.253.0.1`) is reserved for the server.
 DNS is optional, but recommended.
 Lastly, the Private Key and Public Keys are again generated using `wg genkey` and `wg pubkey [private key]`.
 However, the Preshared Key must match the server's.
 If it has already been generated in the server config, it can be automatically copied to the client config.

 > **Note**: The server and client configurations may be changed after the tunnel is already installed.
 If the configurations are valid, the tunnel will be updated via the `wg syncconf` command.
+However, if Internet Sharing is enabled, it must be disabled and re-enabled, in order to ensure that the interface is shared on the correct IP address for the server.
+The application will automatically prompt to re-share.

 Once configured, it's easy to import the configuration into your client app of choice via QR code or by exporting the `.conf` file.